Hindering loads prompt clustered configurations that enhance stability during cargo transport by multiple Kinesin-1: Unique Steady State Distribution:

+When a cargo being carried by the ensemble of $\bar{m}$ motors traverses along the microtubule, eventually all the motors would permanently disengage from the microtubule and the cargo will be lost.
+Indeed, if we propagate the probability vector $P(n)$ using equation (\ref{eq: discrete transition matrix}), the steady state distribution $P_{ss}$ indicates that cargo being lost is the eventual outcome.
+Thus, if $\phi$ denotes the relative configuration where no motors are attached to the microtubule (which characterizes the state where the cargo is permanently lost) then the nature of $P_{ss}$ is such that

+Although this corresponds to an intuitive fact since loss of cargo is an inevitable eventual outcome of transport of cargo \cite{kunwar2008stepping}, not much information regarding the relative arrangements of the motors can be gathered by using such a probability distribution.
+We therefore introduce a non-trivial notion of a `steady state', which corresponds to a conditional probability distribution where the cargo remains attached to the microtubule through a finite number of motors.
+Under such a conditioning, it is not evident apriori what the nature of $P(n)$ would be like; whether it has a unique steady state or not, whether the steady state is unique or not and whether the steady state captures the dynamics of the original state space $\bar{S}$.
+By using the underlying model for molecular motors \cite{kunwar2008stepping} and a constant load force on the cargo, we utilized properties of the underlying Markov model to prove the following :

-\textit{Consider a Markov Model with a state space $S$, transition matrix $\mathbf{J}$ for an ensemble of $\bar{m}$ motors carrying a common cargo; with at least $m \in [0,\bar{m}-1]$ motors always remaining attached to the MT and the cargo subjected to constant load force $F_L$ \cite{bhaban2018SuppMaterial}.
+\textit{Consider a Markov Model with a state space $S$, transition matrix $\mathbf{J}$ \eqref{eq: transitionMatrixJ} for an ensemble of $\bar{m}$ motors carrying a common cargo; conditioned on the event that at least $m \in [1,\bar{m}-1]$ motors always remaining attached to the microtubule and the cargo subjected to constant load force $F_{load}$.
 Then, the associated Markov chain has a unique steady state distribution $P_{ss}$.}

+The proof is provided in the supplementary material at \cite{bhaban2018SuppMaterial} section I theorems I.1 to I.12.
+Here, we begin with an ensemble of $\bar{m}$ motors carrying a common cargo, with the state space $S = \{ \sigma_1,\dots, \sigma_{n} \}$.
+Here, $S$ contains all the relative configurations with at least $m \in [1,\bar{m}-1]$ motors attached to the microtubule.
+Thereafter - \begin{itemize} \item Using theorems I.1-I.4, we use the properties of single motor and multiple motor ensembles to first show that irrespective of the initial arrangement of the ensemble of finite $\bar{m}$ motors, it is possible to reach a single relative configuration through finite events of motor stepping, detachment or reattachment. \item Consequently, in theorems I.5-I.12, we utilize the aforementioned single relative configuration to build the irreducible and aperiodic state space $S$ that has a unique steady state distribution $P_{ss}$. \end{itemize}